b-limitless/poke/README.md

 - **Backend**: NestJS, TypeScript, MongoDB
 - **Frontend**: ReactJS, TypeScript, MUI, SCSS, Webpack

-## Features

-- Efficient Pokémon data management by storing API results in MongoDB.
-- Frontend and backend separated, allowing easy scaling.
-- CORS support for local development environments.
-- Dynamic Pokémon card creation with background color based on type.

----

 ## How to Run the Project Locally

-Follow these steps to run the backend and frontend locally:
+Please follow these steps to run the backend and frontend locally:

 ### Prerequisites